kineticsystem/stepit/docs/arduino_serial_communication.md

 ## Commands

-As stated at the beginning of the document, the main scope of the project is to control stepper motors connected to an Arduino board via a motor driver circuit.
-A motor does not move instantaneously at maximum speed, but it accelerates, maintains a predefined speed and then decelerates until the target position is reached.
+As stated at the beginning of the document, the project's main scope is to control stepper motors connected to an Arduino board via a motor driver circuit.
+A motor does not move instantaneously at maximum speed but accelerates, maintains a predefined velocity, and then decelerates until reaching the target position.
 To control the motor movement with acceleration and deceleration, we use an Arduino well-known library called [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/).

-Following a list of all desired commands implemented to control the motor movements.
+Following is a list of all desired commands to control the motor movements.

 <table align="center" border="2px">
     <tr>